lsieun/learn-vim/char/vim_hex_mode.md

 - Run `hexdump -C <filename> > output.txt` to open the file and save it onto a file called `output.txt`.
 You can then open this `output.txt` file separately and view it.
 - Open the file in Vim directly as hexadecimal.

 Let’s say you want option 2 cause it’ll save you some time (and not create a separate file).
-To do this, let’s create `simple .txt` file called `hello_world.txt` that contains “`Hello World!`”:
+To do this, let’s create `simple.txt` file called `hello_world.txt` that contains “`Hello World!`”:

 ```bash
 $ cat hello_world.txt